nav_sign

 Home News Experience Research Education Achievements

-I broadly work on theoretical and analytical deep learning with focus on but not limited to the following domains:
+I broadly work on robust and interpretable learning under constraints with focus on but not limited to the following domains:

 • Continual Learning

-CV / Google Scholar / GitHub / Blog / Twitter
+CV / Google Scholar / GitHub / Blog / Certificates

 Sponsor